myst-6/messaging/README.md

 # Development

-Create `.env.local` with e.g. `NEXT_PUBLIC_API_BASE_URL=http://localhost:8787` or whatever port it is for your cloudflare.
-And then `NEXT_PUBLIC_WEBSOCKET_BASE_URL=ws://localhost:8787` or similar for your websocket.

-Then just run `pnpm dev` in the root dir.
+Make sure `.env.development` has the right port, and run `pnpm dev` in the root dir.

 # Deployment

-Run `pnpm build` to generate static nextjs assets and `pnpm deploy` to deploy cloudflare workers and DOs.
-Use cloudflare pages or vercel to host nextjs page.
+Run `pnpm deploy` to deploy cloudflare workers and DOs from the backend and the pages from the frontend.
+Make sure `.env.production` has the right URLs for the frontend worker.